Unification Church

 The book Divine Principle informs the beliefs of the Unification Church.
-Moon considered himself the Second Coming of Christ, appointed to complete the mission Jesus Christ was unable to because of his crucifixion: beginning a new ideal family, and a larger human lineage, free from sin.
+Moon regarded himself the Second Coming of Christ and taught that he was appointed to complete Jesus Christ's unfinished business, which he claimed was left incomplete due to the crucifixion.
+This mission included establishing a new ideal family, and a larger human lineage, free from sin.
 The Unification Church is well known for its mass weddings, known as Blessing ceremonies.
 Its members have founded, owned and supported related organizations in business, education, politics and more.

-Its involvement in politics includes anti-communism and support for Korean reunification.
-The group has been accused of excessive financial exploitation of its members.
+It has been referred to as South Korean nationalist.
+Its involvement in politics also includes anti-communism and support for Korean reunification.

+The Unification Church has been accused of excessive financial exploitation of its members.
 It has been criticized for its teachings and for its social and political influence, with critics calling it a dangerous cult, a political powerhouse and a business empire.
+In 2025, Han was arrested due to her links to Yoon Suk Yeol and his wife, Kim Keon Hee.
+In March 2026, the Tokyo High Court upheld a 2025 decision ordering the Unification Church to dissolve in Japan; in June 2026, Japan's Supreme Court confirmed the decision.

 Popular terminologies

-Moon did not originally intend to found a separate organization or denomination, and did not give his group of followers its official name, Holy Spirit Association for the Unification of World Christianity, until 1954.
+Moon did not originally intend to establish a separate church or denomination, and did not give his group of followers its official name, Holy Spirit Association for the Unification of World Christianity, until 1954.
 The informal name "Unification Church" has been commonly used by members, the public and the news media.
 By 2018, the term "Unification Movement" was also widely used.

-Moonie, the colloquial term for members, was first used in 1974 by some American media outlets.
+Moonies, the colloquial term for members, was first used in 1974 by some American media outlets.
 In the 1980s and 1990s, the Unification Church of the United States undertook an extensive public relations campaign against the use of the word by the news media.
 Many Unification Church members consider the word "Moonie" derogatory, despite originally being received neutrally.
 In other contexts, it is not always considered pejorative, as Unification Church members have used the word – including the president of the Unification Theological Seminary David Kim, Bo Hi Pak, Moon's aide and president of Little Angels Children's Folk Ballet of Korea, and Moon himself.

-Moon and his wife, Hak Ja Han, are regarded by Unificationists as "True Father" and "True Mother," respectively, and as "True Parents" collectively.
+Moon and his wife, Hak Ja Han, are regarded by Unificationists as the "True Father" and "True Mother," respectively, and as "True Parents" collectively.